 Medical malpractice is a legal term for professional negligence, in which a health care practitioner provides treatment that is below the acceptable standard of the medical community, and as a result, causes injury to the patient.
 In a medical malpractice suit, the four elements of duty, breach, causation, and damages must be proven in order for a plaintiff to succeed.
 In physician-patient relationships, the treating physician has a duty to act in accordance with specific standards or norms established by the medical profession in that field and location of practice.
 A physician breaches that duty when he or she fails to act according to those generally accepted medical standards.
 In addition, the patient’s injury must have been caused by the physician’s actions, and the patient must have suffered damages due to the injury.
 In Illinois, a report from a health professional affirming the reasonableness and merit of the claim is required to file suit.
 735 ILCS 5/2-622.

 If you have been injured due to the negligent actions of a physician or driver, you may be entitled to compensation.
 The lawyers at Leopold & Associates in Chicago have the resources and legal skill needed to pursue your personal injury or medical malpractice claim.
 We are proud to serve clients throughout Cook County, Illinois, including in Hyde Park, Harvey, Chicago Heights, Evanston, Northfield, Skokie, Downers Grove, Wheaton, and Naperville.
-To set up your free consultation, contact Leopold & Associates, LLC today by phone at (312) 781-6212 or online.
+To set up your free consultation with a paralysis lawyer in Chicago, contact Leopold & Associates, LLC today by phone at (312) 781-6212 or online.